 Pacific mackerel is found all along the Pacific Coast of North America, so it is also fished commercially in Mexico and recreationally in Canada.

 Who’s in charge?
 NOAA Fisheries and the Pacific Fishery Management Council.

 Current management: Coastal Pelagic Species Fishery Management Plan.

 The commercial fishery for Pacific mackerel has changed considerably over the past two decades.
-In the 1990s, the fisheries off California had average annual landings of roughly 18,000 metric tons, whereas in the 2000s average yearly landings decreased substantially – only 2,086 metric tons in 2010.
+In the 1990s, the fisheries off California had average annual landings of roughly 18,000 metric tons, whereas in the 2000s average yearly landings decreased substantially.
+In 2011 only 1,324 metric tons were harvested off California.

 Recreational fishermen catch Pacific mackerel in California but seldom target them.
 The statewide recreational harvest makes up a small fraction (less than 5 percent in weight) of the total landings.
 California’s recreational catch of Pacific mackerel is included within the fishery harvest guideline, but there are no other restrictions on this fishery.

 Pacific mackerel is a flaky, dark-fleshed fish with a rich, pronounced flavor.
 Mackerel is considered one of the more nutritious fish because it’s rich in omega-3 fatty acids.

 Year-round, but primarily in summer.